Murrough O'Brien, 1st Earl of Thomond: Biography

-There was some difficulty in reconciling the Irish succession by tanistry with that of primogeniture; but it was finally concluded that O'Brien himself should be created Earl of Thomond for life, the title to revert after his death, not to his eldest son, who was created Baron Inchiquin, but to his nephew Donough, created at the same time Baron Ibrickan.
+There was some difficulty in reconciling the Irish succession by tanistry with that of primogeniture; but it was finally concluded that O'Brien himself should be created Earl of Thomond for life, the title to revert after his death, not to his eldest son, who was created Baron Inchiquin, but to his nephew Donough, created at the same time Baron Ibrickan, the two titles merging upon Murrough's death.
 This ingenious solution of a perplexing problem clearly demonstrated Henry's intention to proceed in the reconquest of Ireland by conciliatory methods, if possible; he hoped that time would bring with it a practical reconciliation of the laws and customs of the two countries.
 On the adjournment of the Parliament to Trim (12 to 21 June 1542), O'Brien went there with his nephew Donough, "both honestly accompanied and apparelled", and attended the lord-deputy to Dublin, where he remained for three or four days.
 At his own request he was included in the commission for the suppression of the religious houses in Thomond, and in the following year visited England.
 Owing to the general dearth of money in Ireland, St Leger was obliged to lend him, for his journey, £100. in harp-groats, i.e. in pence.
 He arrived at court, accompanied by Ulic de Burgh, 1st earl of Clanricarde, in June 1543, and, having renewed his submission, he was, on Sunday, 1 July, created Earl of Thomond.
 The expenses of his installation were defrayed by Henry, who also, for his "better satisfaction", granted him a house and lands in Dublin for his entertainment during his attendance at Parliament.

 After a brief sojourn in London, O'Brien returned to Ireland.
 The honours conferred upon him were followed by beneficial results.
 He had, of course, his quarrels with his neighbours, the Burkes and Munster Geraldines, and more than once his attitude threatened the general peace.
 But he had a sincere regard for St Leger, and a word from him was sufficient to control him.
 He accompanied St Leger to the water's edge at his departure in April 1546, and was one of those who welcomed him on his return in 1550.
 He died in the following year and was succeeded by his nephew Donough, who surrendered his patent, and was granted a new one on 7 November 1552, conferring the title on him and the heirs male of his body.